 In New Hampshire, each spouse is required to disclose all bank, credit card, and other statements going back one year prior to the initiation of the divorce.
 It is best to make sure that you have these documents in order before filing for divorce.

 4. Keep a Journal

-Important daily events relating to the money, the children, or other important might seem unforgettable today.
+Important daily events relating to the money, the children, or other important areas might seem unforgettable today.
 But memory fades over time.
-When it comes time to testify at trial many months, or even years from now, you won’t be able to quickly remember all the details.
+When it comes time to testify at trial many months, or even years, from now, you won’t be able to quickly remember all the details.
 Yet it is these details that will make your testimony persuasive.
 So the best thing is to keep a journal describing all the important events to help refresh your memory later.

 5. Preserve Any Evidence

 Don’t break into your spouse’s computer or office.
 But you should preserve copies of any evidence that you legally have access to, such as screenshots of important text message,, photographs, or videos.

 You might need to move out in a hurry, or take on the entire mortgage payment or rent yourself.
 Try to save as much money as possible before you start the divorce process.

 7. Decide Whether You Want to Stay in the House

 Often, one of the biggest fights in a divorce is who will stay in the house.
 If you know you want to stay in the house, it is best not to move out before filing for divorce, or during the divorce, unless absolutely necessary.